-The Rise of Plastzilla is conceived as an artistic response to worldwide plastic pollution, particularly impacting the world’s Oceans.
-It is a standalone project related to G. Pulido’s Deep Surface – Homage to the Sea, which is a multimedia performance with music, video and dance originally premiered in 2009 with moral support from UNESCO’s Ocean Commission.
+The Rise of Plastzilla is conceived as an artistic response to worldwide plastic pollution impacting the oceans.
+It is a standalone project related to G. Pulido’s Deep Surface – Homage to the Sea, which is a multimedia performance originally premiered in 2009 with support from UNESCO’s Ocean Commission.